 When you mix the eggnog with some powdered sugar, it makes the most delectable holiday frosting that pairs so well with the cinnamon spiced snickerdoodles.
 I made these snickerdoodles from my favorite sugar cookie recipe.
 They’re light and fluffy and chewy all at the same time, just like a snickerdoodle cookie should be.
 The cookie dough is rolled in a cinnamon sugar mixture, then baked.
 Once they’re cool you frost them.

-I don’t know why I never combined snickerdoodles and eggnog before because the flavors complement each other so well.
-This is the perfect cookie for a party or a cookie exchange.
+I don’t know why I never combined snickerdoodles and eggnog before, because the flavors complement each other so well.
+This is the perfect cookie for a holiday party or a cookie exchange.
 Or you can keep them all to yourself and binge watch Christmas with the Kranks.

 No judgments from me either way you do it. 🙂